krishnaGauss/ChatRooms/README.md

 # ChatRooms
-A React based application for public chat rooms using ChatKit API.
+A React based application for public chat rooms using Sockets.